 The best lidos and splashparks

 Hey hot stuff!
 Bit sweaty?
-What you need is our pick of the best pools and river spots to cool down in.
+Our pick of the best pools and river spots to cool down in.
 Just add sun lotion.

 Bit hot, innit?
 Ideally, we’d like someone to move Bucks and Oxon a bit closer to the seaside right now but, failing that, here’s the Muddy-approved lowdown on all the best local spots for al fresco water fun.
 (If we’ve missed anywhere good, let us know in the comment box below please).
 Just make sure those bikini straps are firmly secured before you cannonball in…